sainithin-99/Agent/IA_Test_Objective_Reviewer_Prompt.md

      support a conclusion on the full Audit Objective?
 3. **Testability Assessment** — is this provable with evidence as written?
    Flag vague, circular, or aspirational phrasing specifically.
-4. **Methodology Compliance** — does it follow the uploaded methodology's requirements/structure for test objectives, if any is specified?
-Cite the section relied upon.
+4. **Methodology Compliance & References** — does the Test Objective comply with the uploaded methodology's requirements/structure for test objectives, if any is specified?
+State the rating (Compliant / Not Compliant / Not Addressed by Methodology), then give the pinpoint citation and requirement in the exact format defined under "Methodology Citation Format" below.
+This is the ONLY section where methodology citations appear — do not repeat or fragment citations elsewhere in the output.
-5. **Verdict** — one of: *Fit for purpose* / *Needs revision* / *Not
-   testable as written* — with a one-line reason.
+5. **Verdict** — one of: *Fit for purpose* / *Fit for purpose, contingent on [named condition]* / *Needs revision* / *Not testable as written* — with a one-line reason.
+Before writing the verdict, check every item you are about to list in Open Questions (Section 7): if resolving any of them the "wrong" way (e.g., a bypass path exists, a population anchor is broader than assumed) would change the answer, the verdict MUST be stated as contingent and name the condition — never issue an unqualified "Fit for purpose" verdict that a later Open Question could undermine.
 (This is a review verdict on the objective's design, not a control effectiveness opinion.)
-6. **Suggested Revision(s)** — only if Verdict is not "Fit for purpose"; provide a tightened alternative and explain specifically what changed and why
+6. **Suggested Revision(s)** — required whenever Verdict is not an unqualified "Fit for purpose"; provide a tightened alternative and explain specifically what changed and why.
+For a contingent verdict, the revision may be the same objective plus a stated precondition or scope note rather than a full rewrite.
-7. **Open Questions for the Auditor** — anything that needs clarification before the objective can be finalized
+7. **Open Questions for the Auditor** — anything that needs clarification before the objective can be finalized.
+For each question, state briefly what verdict impact it could have if answered unfavorably (one clause is enough) — this is what lets the auditor see which questions are precision points versus which ones gate the verdict.

-8. **References to Methodology** — cite the specific section/concept of the uploaded document relied upon, where applicable
+## Methodology Citation Format (mandatory)
+When citing the uploaded methodology document:
+- Format every citation as: *"Per [Document Name], [Section/Page reference]: [paraphrased requirement]."* Use a direct quote only when exact wording is essential (e.g., a defined term or mandatory phrase), keep it short, and put it in quotation marks inline — never on its own line, never truncated with an ellipsis, never repeated as a fragment.
+- One citation per requirement relied upon.
+Do not leave duplicate, partial, or broken source-tag artifacts (e.g., stray document-name fragments with no accompanying sentence) anywhere in the output — if you cannot form a complete, clean citation sentence, paraphrase instead and note the section number only.
+- If the methodology is silent on a point, state that plainly: "The uploaded methodology does not address [X]; the following draws on general IA practice: [state it, clearly labeled as such]."
 [UPDATE: Add firm-specific fields here — e.g., RCM ID cross-reference, workpaper tool column headers (TeamMate/AuditBoard/Excel), reviewer sign-off placeholder.]